 There are Australian and state laws regarding the monitoring of communications.
 Some public safety organisations are legally required to record calls or radio transmissions.
 Other organisations can record for dispute resolution or training purposes but they must inform the other party that the conversation will be recorded.
 You can read more about recording rules by clicking the links below:

-3. Why should I purchase a Red Box recorder from CallTech?
+3. Why should I purchase a Recorder from CallTech?

 5. Will I still be able to record if I replace my phone system in the future?